rudyspho/rudyspho/README.md

-I'm not gonna lie bruh I don't know how to put the stamp above Faolan so you're gonna.have to deal with it until..
+!I'm not gonna lie bruh I don't know how to put the stamp above Faolan so you're gonna.have to deal with it until..
 I can figure it out